zachlipp/lippingoff/content/blog/rc-week2.md

 ## Coolest thing I learned of the week

-This week, I saw two _Build `x` from scratch_ style presentations at the hub: Alex Petros building a dynamic website from an empty directory and [Maud Gautier](https://maudgautier.github.io/) reimplementing the Bitcask database with just base Python.
+This week, I saw two _Build `x` from scratch_ style presentations at the hub: [Alexander Petros](https://alexanderpetros.com/) building a dynamic website from an empty directory and [Maud Gautier](https://maudgautier.github.io/) reimplementing the Bitcask database with just base Python.
 It is so cool to be around this energy and this approach to learning.
 This week, though, the _coolest_ thing may actually be the _most cursed_ thing: I am very confused that HTML forms only support `GET` and `POST` methods and not, say, `DELETE`.

 ## Side quest of the week